tomcsmith1990/sql-server/data-manipulation-language/select.md

 ## Limiting the number of results using `TOP` ##

-The `TOP` modifier can be used to limit the number of results returned.
+The `TOP` keyword can be used to limit the number of results.

 `SELECT TOP N <column_list> FROM <table_name>` will only return the top `N` (or fewer) matching rows.